rmrk-team/evm-sample-contracts/contracts/Nesting/README.md

 Let's take a moment to examine the core of this implementation, the `RMRKNestingImpl`.

 It uses the `OwnableLock`, `RMRKMintingUtils` and `RMRKNesting` smart contracts from `RMRK` stack as well as OpenZeppelin's `String` utility.
-To dive deeper into their operaion, plesase refer to their respective documentation.
+To dive deeper into their operation, please refer to their respective documentation.

 Two errors are defined: